-The Trust is absolutely committed to ensuring the safeguarding, protection and welfare of pupils.
+The Academy Trust is committed to ensuring the safeguarding, protection and wellbeing of pupils.
 Senior managers have undertaken Level 3 safeguarding training as well as training on Peer-to-Peer abuse and Harmful Sexual Behaviours.
-The Trust is moving to a computerised system across (CPOMS) to better record and analyse safeguarding issues.
+The trust has adopted a computerised system (CPOMS) to better record and analyse safeguarding issues.

-a.
 Going Concern

-After making appropriate enquiries, including giving due consideration to the impact of the Coronavirus (Covid-19) pandemic, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.